DataBiosphere/data-portal/content/guides/userguides/matrices.md

 - Contributor-generated matrices (variable file format) provided by the project-contributor

-## DCP Generated Matrices
+## DCP-Generated Matrices
-Each DCP 2.0 project that is processed with [standardized pipelines](/pipelines) has two types of DCP Generated Matrices available for download:
+Each DCP 2.0 project that is processed with [standardized pipelines](/pipelines) has two types of DCP-generated matrices available for download:

 - [project-level matrices](#dcp-project-level-matrices)
 - [library-level matrices](#dcp-library-level-matrices)